This was taken in 2010. The building has since been demolished.

 This is early work for me.
 It was done in 1975 and I was living, again, in the apartments upstairs.
 I’d lived there as a kid and lived there when I got out of service.
 This was the old Latimer Chevrolet building.
 At the time, the concrete ramp that allowed cars to be driven to the second floor was still there.
 I know that because I’d go down the back steps to the second floor, and cross over the ramp to a side door.
 I’d go out that door, climb down the ladder to the alley and head up to John Sevier Junior High (now the Renaissance Center).
 The apartments were put in after WWII and, according to the received story, were the first in Kingsport to have air conditioning units.
 This is located at 315 Cherokee Street.
 I don’t know who painted that sign, either.

 This used to be on Memorial Boulevard, roughly between 93 and Harbor Chapel Road, on the right as you’re ascending the hill.
 Later, it was Abe’s Pies (the pies were pretty good).
 I’ve heard that John Barker had a speaker in it connected to a microphone so he could surprise tourists (this was, after all, originally a tourist attraction).
-It’s now on Stone Drive (Robert E. Lee Highway) at a well-regarded barbecue place.
-It’s been refurbed since I drew this.
+It’s now in pieces somewhere.
 I’ve also heard that, at one time, a fun-loving family of wasps built a nest under the loincloth, resulting in some startled expressions from people who happened to glance up ‘twixt the faux Native American’s legs.

 In 1959, this gas station, at 666 Sullivan Street, was Estep’s Gulf service station (I looked it up).
 I took the reference picture for this in the late 70s or so.
 Note the price of gas.